yousefosama654/X86-Chess/README.md

  </div>
  <h2 align='center'> 🕮 Introduction & Background 🕮 </h2>
 <p align='justify'>
-his section presents an overview of the project requirements and constraints.
+This section presents an overview of the project requirements and constraints.
 Specific details are discussed later.
 It is required to connect 2 PCs through a Simple network, using serial communication.
 Two functions are to be implemented: chatting, and a two-player real-time chess game.
   </p>